huiyic/huiyic.github.io/_posts/2019-10-20-increase-engagement-w-personalisation.md

 Each data point helped us in customising an experience that is tailored to the customer.

-When designing the feed together with the team, we also thought about caching and how often the feed should refresh. <i>How would the load affect our database?
+When designing the feed together with the team, we also thought about caching and how often the feed should refresh. <i>How would the load affect reliability of our systems?
 Would customers find content fresh and new enough to visit everyday?</i>

 With the constraints that we had, and research on other products with feed, we then decided that the feed be updated daily.